-“But whoso keepeth His word, in him verily is the love of God perfected: hereby know we that we are in Him" (I John 2:5)
+“But whoso keepeth his word, in him verily is the love of God perfected: hereby know we that we are in him.”
+(1 John 2:5)

 But how can we know for sure that our professed faith in Christ is genuine and we are really saved?
 Many who claim to be Christians are not truly saved, for Christ said: “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven” (Matthew 7:21).

-Thus, we can not only have salvation, but also assurance of salvation if we love and guard His Word, seek to keep His commandments, and love all others of like precious faith.
-Finally we have the indwelling witness of the Spirit.
-“Hereby we know that He abideth in us, by the Spirit which He hath given us" (I John 3:24).
+Thus, we can not only have salvation but also assurance of salvation if we love and guard His Word, seek to keep His commandments, and love all others of like precious faith.
+Finally, we have the indwelling witness of the Spirit.
+“Hereby we know that he abideth in us, by the Spirit which he hath given us” (1 John 3:24).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.